Dig-in! (learn…)

 Moonstalk provides built-in handling for dynamic pages, generated from a view file providing the primary layout and content (HTML markup), and optionally supplemented with a controller providing separate processing logic (Lua code).

-Both views and controllers run as handler functions with access to the same Lua environment and Moonstalk functions—the difference lies only in the file format (tags in views, code in controllers).
-See the develop page for details of the environment available.
+Both views and controllers are transformed into functions that run with access to the same Lua environment and Moonstalk functions—the difference lies only in the file format (tags in views, code in controllers).
+See the develop page for details of the environment.

 See the Content application for details of how static pages can be stored in a database.